rackerlabs/rackspace-how-to/ssh-two-factor-authentication-using-google-authenticator.md

 ### Set up keys for the user

-Run the following command to set up keys for the user:
+Use the following steps to set up keys for the user:

+1. Run the following command:

        google-authenticator

-You are prompted to update your ~/.google_authenticator file, answer yes to this question, and whatever you would like to use for the next three.
-Once complete, the following will be presented to you:
+2. Answer `yes` when you are prompted to update your `~/.google_authenticator file`, then provide answers to the next three prompts.

-* New Secret Key
+After you complete these steps, you see the following information:

+- New secret key
-* Verification Code
+- Verification code
-* Emergency Scratch Codes
+- Emergency scratch codes

-You will use the new secret key for adding the account to your phone's google authenticator app.
-The emergency scratch codes should be copied down and stored somewhere secure.
-They can be used if you ever lose your iphone, or otherwise need to get into your account without your phone's google authenticator app.
+You use the new secret key to add the account to your phone's Google Authenticator app.
+Note the emergency scratch codes and store them somewhere secure.
+You can use them if you lose your iPhone&reg; or otherwise need to log in to your account without using your phone's Google Authenticator app.

-Now when you log into your server using your user account, it prompts you for your google auth token, followed by your normal password for the server.
-Any accounts that don't have the this setup will not be allowed to log in.
+Now when you log in to your server under your user account, you are prompted for your Google authentication token and your standard password for the server.
+Any accounts that don't have this setup are not allowed to log in.